-This short phrase is often shared with those of us in recovery who are having a hard time seeing anything other than what is immediately in front of us.
-If we are honest with ourselves, we can all relate to times where we have been unable to see further than the troubles that face us and our families in the moment.
+This short phrase is often shared with those in recovery who are having a hard time seeing anything other than what is immediately in front of them.
+If we are honest with ourselves, we can all relate to times where we have been unable to see further than the troubles that face us in the moment.
 When we are obsessing about things beyond our control, we have trouble trusting God or knowing His presence.